gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 should also prepare an in-depth look at past retrospectives for common themes and patterns:

 * Are some topics recurring?
 Then the team might need to look for deeper issues or causes.
+Or it might do the opposite - if a topic is recurring, then it might also be too broad (e.g. "Knowledge Silos" or "Team Communication") and the team could benefit from narrowing down to a more specific topic.
 * How long does it take to actually "do" an action item?
 What could be the reason why some action items get done faster than others?
 * How many topics did not fit into the discussion?
 Did they re-emerge?